AniPixel: Towards Animatable Pixel-Aligned Human Avatar: Method

 \subsection{Training Loss}

 Our method is end-to-end trainable and all the modules are optimized jointly.
 The training loss is defined as:

 where $\mathcal{L}_{C}$ is the color loss.
 Specifically, given the ground truth target image and predicted one, we apply $l_1$-distance loss and VGG perception loss~\cite{simonyanVeryDeepConvolutional2015} to supervise the training. $\mathcal{L}_{M}$ is the mask loss.
-We predict two versions of masks, one is rendered by volume density accumulation and the other is generated by minimum SDF rendering as in~\cite{pengAnimatableNeuralRadiance2021a}. $\mathcal{L}_{N}$ is surface normal regularization, including smoothness loss and shape loss defined the same as in~\cite{gaoMPSNeRFGeneralizable3D2022}. $\mathcal{L}_{D}$ is $l_2$-norm regularization that encourages the displacement field to be zero. $\lambda_C$, $\lambda_M$, $\lambda_N$, $\lambda_S$ and $\lambda_D$ are loss weights to balance these loss terms.
+We predict two versions of masks, one is rendered by volume density accumulation, and the other is generated by minimum SDF rendering as in~\cite{pengAnimatableNeuralRadiance2021a}. $\mathcal{L}_{N}$ is surface normal regularization, including smoothness loss and shape loss defined the same as in~\cite{gaoMPSNeRFGeneralizable3D2022}. $\mathcal{L}_S$ is the Eikonal loss to make sure the neural field is prone to be an SDF.
+The gradients of the neural fields are calculated conveniently using the automatic differentiation tool in PyTorch~\cite{paszke2017automatic}. $\mathcal{L}_{D}$ is $l_2$-norm regularization of the displacement fields, including both the forward and backward skinning fields, encouraging the residual displacement to be as small as possible. $\lambda_C$, $\lambda_M$, $\lambda_N$, $\lambda_S$ and $\lambda_D$ are loss weights to balance these loss terms.
 Please refer to the supplement for their settings.